The medical school personal statement has a strict character limit, and knowing exactly how much space you have is the first step to using it well.

 TMDSAS Mini-Essays

-On the TMDSAS application, the character length for additional mini-essays varies from 600-1000 characters.
+On the TMDSAS application, the length of the additional mini-essays ranges from 600 to 1,000 characters.

 - Describe how your military experience prepared you for a career as a healthcare provider.
 (1000 characters)